 |Jeff cut a custom-sized piece of plastic to fill the oval factory speaker opening.
 You can download his template if you'd like to add a 6-3/4" round speaker to your F-150.|

-In fact, he calls the Focal Utopia Be 165W-RC component speakers “the best-sounding pair of speakers I’ve heard for the dollar.”
+To Jeff, the Focal Utopia Be 165W-RC component speakers are “the best-sounding pair of speakers I’ve heard for the dollar.”
 He’s heard a few in his day, so that’s high praise.
-Only trouble is, they feature 6¾" round woofers, which had to fit in the F-150’s 5"x7" opening.
+Only trouble is, the Focals feature 6¾" round woofers, which had to fit in the F-150’s 5"x7" opening.
 So Jeff made a template and cut a piece of ABS plastic to fit, then screwed the round speakers to it.
-He cut little notches on the top and bottom of the opening to accommodate the round speaker, and Jeff had the speakers he wanted.
+He cut little notches on the top and bottom of the opening to accommodate the round speaker.
+It took a little work, but Jeff had the speakers he wanted.

 Focal Utopia Be® 165W-RC component speakers

-Jeff knew he needed speakers capable of reproducing the subtle details he wanted his finely tuned audio system to play, so he went straight to the Focal Utopia line and its legendary beryllium tweeter.
+Jeff knew he needed speakers capable of reproducing the subtle details he wanted to hear, so he went straight to the Focal Utopia line and its legendary beryllium tweeter.
 This tweeter plays so naturally, it’s as if the vocalist is right there in the car with you.

 Higher-quality speaker wire: maximizing signal flow from the amplifiers

 Up to this point, Jeff had been using the 16-gauge, factory-installed speaker wire.
 He upgraded to larger 12-gauge wire in order to send more signal to his speakers.
-He also wanted the better aftermarket wire in there — to a car manufacturer, speaker wire is one of thousands of decisions made to hold costs down, whereas aftermarket companies make the best wire they can.
+To a car manufacturer, speaker wire is one of thousands of decisions made to hold costs down, whereas aftermarket companies simply make the best wire they can.
 With larger, better-designed, better-insulated wire going from his amps to his subs, Jeff expected a stronger, cleaner signal to eventually reach his ears.